Select a board, committee or commission to view contact and term information for its members.

 The Open Meetings Act requires the members of the boards and commissions to discuss public business in an open, public forum.
 This law requires that whenever a gathering of three or more commissioners occurs during which public business is discussed, such meetings must be advertised (through a posted agenda) and be open to the public.

-Highland Park residents may complete an interest form in order to be considered for a City commission.
-At this time, there are no commission vacancies; however, residents may submit a form that will be kept on file in the event of a future vacancy.
-Please send the interest form and resume to the following address:
+Highland Park residents may complete an interest form and resume in order to be considered for Advisory Group, Commission, or Committee.
+Residents may submit a form that will be kept on file for up to two years in the event of a future vacancy.
+Please email your interest form and resume to firstname.lastname@example.org.

 For more information, please contact Jennifer Dotson in the City Manager's Office at 847.926.1006 or via email at email@example.com.